Khantanjil/conditional/README.md

 # conditional
-SImple conditional if else if else on c++
+Simple conditional if else if else on C++